mawicks/MatrixCalculator/README.md

 It's probably not very exciting today, but it might be of some interest because the matrix factorizations (including eigenvalue and singular value decompositions) were written from scratch in C, making it self-contained (no linpack/blas, etc.)

-WARNING: The "calculator" interface contains a gets() call, eprecated today but common when it was written, which doesn't have any bearing on the matrix factorizations themselves.
+WARNING: The "calculator" interface contains an unsafe gets() call, deprecated today but common when it was written, which doesn't have any bearing on the matrix factorizations themselves.

 The calculator interface is RPN and is modeled after an HP 48G with additional matrix functions (which are listed in "dofunc.c"):